-Driven and Floated W/R# is driven off the same clock edge as ADS# and remains in the same state until the clock edge on which NA# or the last expected BRDY# of the cycle is sampled asserted.
+Summary The processor drives W/R# to indicate whether it is performing the same state until the clock edge on which NA# or the last expected BRDY# of the cycle is sampled asserted.
 W/R# is driven during memory cycles, I/O cycles, special bus cycles, and interrupt acknowledge cycles.